beultra/home-assistant-purpleair/README.md

+A fork from https://github.com/bhaggs/home-assistant-purpleair using sensors locally instead of via the api.

 A quick and dirty integration for Home Assistant to integrate PurpleAir air quality sensors.
 This will create an `air_quality` sensor with the relevant data and create an additional AQI `sensor` for ease-of-use.